primer/react/.changeset/many-roses-hammer.md

 ### Icon buttons

-Icon only buttons are common usages in products.
-So we now have a component for the specific usecase
+Icon-only buttons are common in many applications.
+We now have a component for this use-case:

 <table>
 <tr>